WHAT IS A CALORIE SURPLUS?

 This means throwing the idea of ‘bulking’ out the window, and taking a much slower, more methodical approach to gaining muscle.

-The amount of calories you should eat to to gain muscle, should be dictated by the speed at which you can muscle.
+The number of calories you should eat to gain muscle should be dictated by the speed at which you can build muscle.

 For beginners, this could be up to 5kg, for intermediate and advanced lifters, between 1-3kg is more realistic.
 Side note – if you want to know how much Muscle I built in a year, check out this other post!

 The truth is, you’ll never really know how much you can gain, so it’s best to have a realistic target in mind.

 Lets’ say we’re going to aim for 3kg of muscle in a year.

 It takes roughly 5,940 calories to build 1kg of muscle (or 2,700 to build 1lb), so that means over a year we’d need to eat in a surplus of 49 calories per day.

 That means that if you maintain your weight on 2,000 calories per day, you only need 2,049 per day day to build 3kg of muscle in one year.

 In reality, the process of digesting and synthesizing protein is calorically expensive, so it might take more calories than that, but not a ton more.

 This is exactly why blindly bulking and gaining a kilo a month is pretty pointless.